United States Capitol revolutionary war and beyond header United States Capitol

 "In all criminal prosecutions, the accused shall enjoy the right... to be informed of the nature and cause of the accusation."

-This was a very important right to the Founding Fathers, most of whose ancestors had fled to America to avoid religious persecution.
+This was a very important right to the Founding Fathers, many of whose ancestors had fled to America to avoid religious persecution.
 In England, it was common for people who did not agree with the Church of England to be pulled into court and sentenced and never even know what the charges were.
 Without this protection, courts could throw people in prison unjustly, make up false charges or punish people with whom they disagreed.
-You can read more about the Arraignment Clause here.
+People were also tried without being informed of the charges against them for their political positions if they were in opposition to the King.

 6th Amendment - The Confrontation Clause